TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 There are two types of soil moisture sensor available:

-1. Resistive soil moisture sensor which measures the conductivity of soil by applying an electrical voltage using two spikes or pins.
+1. Resistive soil moisture sensor which measures the conductivity of soil by applying an electrical voltage using two spikes.
 2. Capacitive soil moisture sensor, consisting of a single broad spike, which measures changes in the soil's capacitance due to the presence of moisture.

 While both kinds of sensor are effective, the capacitive soil moisture sensor is much more durable as it is not susceptible to corrosion which affects